Manual Therapy and Exercise

 The cornerstone of nonsurgical, conservative treatment for meniscus injuries is twofold: pain relief and functional improvement.
 While many find solace in these interventions, potentially sidestepping surgery, it's crucial to recognize that they might not fully mend a meniscus tear.
-Given the menisci's limited blood circulation, their healing capacity is often compromised.
+The menisci's limited blood circulation often compromises their healing capacity.
 Moreover, in patients with pronounced osteoarthritis, the meniscus tear might be intertwined with arthritic changes rather than an isolated incident.

 Article Index: